-UDC 2022-20 Conceptual Review Meeting Date: 10/6/2022 Applicant/Petitioner Wang Yongpin, PE, Department of Public Works Capital Projects Project Description Conceptual location, character, and extent review of the Leigh Street Streetscape Improvement project.
-Project Location EDuval St 900 THE 69 Address: Leigh Street ROW between North 12 th and North 3rd Streets Property Owner: City of Richmond 94541212403141212403141141111111111111 High-Level Details: 403 403 403 403 403 900 1251 As part of planned improvements to the Biotech Research Park, the project proposes traffic, pedestrian, bike, and landscape improvements along Leigh Street, between North 12 th and North 3 rd streets.
+UDC 2022-20 Conceptual Review Meeting Date: 10/17/2022 Applicant/Petitioner Wang Yongpin, PE, Department of Public Works Capital Projects Project Description Conceptual location, character, and extent review of the Leigh Street Streetscape Improvement project.
+Project Location 500 June 10 Ju Address: Leigh Street ROW between North 12 th and North 3rd Streets E Duval St 20 20 20 20 20 20 20 20 20 20 Property Owner: City of Richmond High-Level Details: As part of planned improvements to the Biotech Research Park, the project proposes traffic, pedestrian, bike, and landscape improvements along Leigh Street, between North 12 th and North 3 rd streets.
 The project proposes a new shared use path along the north side of Leigh Street, extending from the existing bike lanes on the Leigh Street Viaduct to the intersection of North 4 th Street.
-UDC Recommendation Approval Staff Contact Ray Roakes, raymond.roakes@rva.gov , (8 804) 646-5467 Previous Reviews N/A Conditions for Approval None.
+UDC Recommendation Approval, with Conditions Staff Contact Ray Roakes, raymond.roakes@rva.gov , (804) 646-5467 Previous Reviews The application was heard at the October 6, 2022 UDC meeting.
+At the meeting, the Committee voted to recommend approval with conditions.
+Conditions for Approval Applicant to maintain a minimum of 10ft pedestrian path along the south side of Leigh Street throughout the project area.
+Acknowledge on plans and in the narrative opportunities for future connections along the lower portion of Leigh Street to surrounding streets and any future plans (such as the Downtown Master Plan, Fall Line Trail, or other bike infrastructure plans) that might impact the proposed design or provide an opportunity to connect to other transportation